 Review of all safety statements and risk assessments will take place on an annual basis.
 Generally it will be every 12 months from the previous review.
 Special requirements must be submitted to the Health and Safety Office in advance, to allow for adequate planning.

-Monitoring and evaluation of this process will take place by external auditors to be approved on an annual basis by the DIT SLT H & S Sub – Committee and made available to the relevant School/Function.
+Monitoring and evaluation of this process will take place by external auditors to be approved on an annual basis by the DIT SLT H & S Sub – Committee and made available to the relevant School/Function

 7.0 DOCUMENTATION